qunitjs/qtap/ARCHITECTURE.md

 * When launching the internal web server, QTap finds a random available port.
 This port (not the clientId) is what makes the overall URL unique and safe to run concurrently with other processes.

 * When creating a temporary directory for the Firefox browser profile, we call our `LocalBrowser.mkTempDir` utility which uses [Node.js `fs.mkdtemp`](https://nodejs.org/docs/latest-v22.x/api/fs.html#fsmkdtempprefix-options-callback), which creates a new directory with a random name that didn't already exist.
-This is favoured over `os.tmpdir()` with a prefix like `"qtap" + clientId`, as that would conflict with with concurrent invocations, and any remnants of past invokations.
+This is favoured over `os.tmpdir()` with a prefix like `"qtap" + clientId`, as that would conflict with with concurrent invocations, and any remnants of past invocations.

 ## QTap API: Config file